 Continue to Repay Existing Loans

-Any loan repayments could help improve your credit score.
 Each repayment demonstrates your ability to manage debt.
-If you fall behind on payments, come up with a plan to catch up, or call the loan originator to discuss alternate arrangements.
-Lowering expenses and picking up a side hustle could also help close the gap on your obligations.
+If you fall behind on payments, come up with a plan to catch up or call the loan originator to discuss alternate arrangements.
+Lowering expenses and picking up a side hustle could also help close the gap in your obligations.
 You don’t want to take on more debt than you can handle.
 Effective budgeting and on-time loan repayments could help strengthen your credit score.

 Report Alternate Payments and Rent Payments